17 Top Attractions & Things to Do in the Hudson Valley, NY

 Hike the Shawangunk Mountains; visit outdoor attractions like the Storm King Art Center and Walkway Over the Hudson in the warmer months.
 When fall arrives, head to bohemian towns like New Paltz and Woodstock, surrounded by mountains blanketed by colorful foliage for a peaceful getaway.

 Although one could get around to some of the popular river towns via Metro North Railroad from Grand Central Station in New York City, the best and easiest way to experience Hudson Valley is by car.
+Don't forget to book one of the fabulous resorts in the Hudson Valley, so you can extend your stay.

 For help planning your next visit to New York, check out our list of the top things to do in the beautiful Hudson Valley.